jonschlinkert/gray-matter/README.md

 ### [.stringify](index.js#L140)

 Stringify an object to YAML or the specified language, and append it to the given string.
-By default, only YAML and JSON can be stringified.
+By default, only YAML, HJSON and JSON can be stringified.
 See the [engines](#engines) section to learn how to stringify other languages.

 **Params**